Neutrino-nucleus interactions and the determination of oscillation parameters

 As an example, Fig. \ref{meanfield} shows the superscaling functions at $|{\bf q}| =$ 500 and 1000 MeV, obtained using the mean field approximation for the initial state and two alternative approaches for the treatment of FSI.
-The curves labeled GF1 and GF2 have been obtained from the Green's function formalism (see Section \ref{fsi}) and two different complex optical potentials, while the curve labeled RMF and rROP correspond to calculations carried out within the mean field scheme, using the same real (scalar and vector) potentials to describe both bound and scattering nucleon states.
+The curves labeled GF1 and GF2 have been obtained from the Green's function formalism (see Section \ref{fsi}) and two different complex optical potentials, while the curve labeled RMF corresponds to calculations carried out within the relativistic mean field scheme, using the same real (scalar and vector) potentials to describe both bound and scattering nucleon states.
 On the other hand, the curve labelled rROP shows the results obtained using the real part of the relativistic optical potential to determine the outgoing nucleon wave function.